-This Introduction is not a binding rule.
+This Significant Changes section is not a binding rule.
 Only the rules themselves, beginning with the Order of Rule Precedence and Glossary sections, shall govern.
 USA Climbing strongly recommends that members, host facilities, and other interested parties review the actual text of the rules themselves.